-As of March 18th 2025, the Children Not In School clauses of the Children’s Wellbeing and Schools Bill will apply to Wales as well as England as follows (scroll down or click on the footnote number for more detail) Other measures in the Bill are also set to apply to Wales (see Background below) but this page focuses on Children Not In School.
+From March 18th 2025, the Children Not In School clauses of the Children’s Wellbeing and Schools Bill also apply to Wales as well as England.

 Background